openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 General Considerations
 ----------------------

-General considerations exist that help you create more secure images.
+There are general considerations that help you create more secure images.
-You should consider the following suggestions to help make your device more secure:
+You should consider the following suggestions to make your device more secure:

 -  Scan additional code you are adding to the system (e.g. application